 Behind the Scenes/Trivia: Picard’s order for the ship to go to warp 9.6 is about as fast as the Enterprise ever goes, at least until the series finale.
 Joe Menosky would go on to write over a dozen TNG episodes and a ton of Voyager episodes, but he just doesn’t stand out as special.
 All of the underground sets for the colony are redresses of Borg ship interiors.
 The freighter Camus II is a reference to the planet from Turnabout Intruder, the final Original Series episode.

 Missable/Unmissable?
 This is a missable episode, don’t feel guilty about skipping this one.
-The next one is a different story.
+The next one is the actual episode that passed TOS, which is good because it’s a much better episode.